Henry Steiner: Hong Kong Jockey Club

 In anticipation of the handover of Hong Kong in 1997, the Royal Hong Kong Jockey Club voted to change its colonial name.
-Steiner took this opportunity to re-evaluate their outdated and inconsistently applied mark.
-Rather than change it completely, he chose to revitalise the familiar monogram and reinforcing more than a century of brand equity.
+Steiner took this opportunity to re-evaluate their applied mark.
+Rather than change it completely, he chose to revitalize the familiar monogram and reinforcing more than a century of brand equity.
 The familiar whip, horseshoe, and bridle initials were redesigned and placed within a striking new blue and yellow oval.
 This branding overhaul, reinvigorating a great tradition, was widely embraced by members and the public.

 Hongkong Land

 Hongkong Land Logo outside main building.

 Established as The Hongkong Land Investment and Agency Co.
-Ltd. in 1889, Hong Kong’s premier developer and landlord needed to refresh its image in an increasingly crowded market.
+Ltd. in 1889, Hong Kong's premier developer and landlord needed to refresh its image in an increasingly crowded market.
 It faced the challenge of communicating its enduring status in an up-to-date way.
-Steiner shortened the brand name to “Hongkong Land” and devised an H mark combining the Chinese character for “longevity” with a floor plan.
+Steiner shortened the brand name to "Hongkong Land" and devised an H mark combining the Chinese character for "longevity" with a floor plan.
 This design was one of the first in which Henry demonstrated his signature cross-cultural design style – the conscious incorporation of elements of Chinese vocabulary into his work.